David Nalbandian: After tennis

 Nalbandian has sought to continue a sporting career and has taken up Rallying in the Argentine Rally Championship.
 Since then his career has progressed to appearances in the Codasur South American Rally Championship and one appearance in the World Rally Championship.
 Mostly he races an Argentine specification Chevrolet Agile.

-In February 2021, he has been hired as a coach by Miomir Kecmanović.
+In February 2021, he was hired as a coach by Miomir Kecmanović.

+Since 2026, Nalbandian is coaching Grigor Dimitrov.

 Playing style

-Nalbandian was an all-court player and a clean ball-striker, hitting powerful groundstrokes.
-He had a decent, but not particularly dominating service game compared to top 20 players.
+Nalbandian was an all-court player and a clean ball-striker.
+He had a decent service game compared to top 20 players.
 His signature play was the wide drive that swings out of court on both sides, low and spinning.
-He could return high balls on both wings with acute angles and low trajectories, using these skills with great tactical intelligence.
+He could return high balls on both wings with acute angles and low trajectories.

 His ground game was complemented by his anticipation, speed and ability to end points at the net.
 Nalbandian's trademark shot is his double-handed backhand down-the-line, which was often regarded as one of the best double-handed backhands of all time.
 He often used it to set up a point, by either hitting a clean winner or forcing a weak return from the opponent.
 Nalbandian is also known to be one of the game's best returners.
 He was consistently able to knock balls back deep on the baseline to effectively set up the point or hit return winners off second serves, but he also had the ability to block it back deep when returning a more effective serve.
 He also used a "chip-and-charge" technique against the opponents' serves to surprise them.

 Early in his career, Nalbandian was considered one of the most talented young players on tour, and touted as a future star of the game, alongside the likes of Roger Federer, Lleyton Hewitt, Marat Safin, Andy Roddick and Juan Carlos Ferrero.
 Early in his career, he was cited as a rival of Federer, having beaten him five times consecutively between 2002 and 2003.
 However, injuries, lack of consistency, and poor mental temperament have been cited as his biggest weaknesses that prevented him from achieving his full potential.
 Nalbandian has been considered by a lot of commentators and fans as one of the biggest underachievers in the game.